 - Marketing and Business Practices

-After completion of the 8 1/2 day workshop, doulas attend a minimum of four births, complete the reading lists, and attend a breastfeeding management course by a certified lactation consultant.
+Student doulas are required to attend a minimum of four births, complete the reading lists, and attend a breastfeeding management course by a certified lactation consultant.

-Mama Bamba training in the Western Cape is R4800.
+Mama Bamba training in the Western Cape is R5200.

-- An 8 1/2 day in-depth doula training course
+- An 10 day in-depth doula training course spaced over 5 weekends

 - A comprehensive training manual